 Pre-arrival tasks are commonplace across all creative arts courses at UCA.
 Student feedback has been positive and most courses now use the pre-arrival task within course induction.
 Boyle (2011) establishes that pre-entry events that have both a structured academic dimension, such as providing preparatory skills, and a social dimension are particularly important as: “many groups of students, such as mature, local, and part-time students of those with caring and work commitments, will not engage with any activities that seem purely social and non-essential components of the course” (Boyle 2011: 50-52).
 Boyles’ study also evidences the importance of structured activities and events in helping students establish this sense of belonging, showing that establishing structure within an unfamiliar environment enforces social norms that encourage people to interact through shared experience (Boyle 2011: Section 7.2.3 key message B).

-Does your induction refer to localized student information that is current and relevant to a students experience on your campus?
+Does your induction refer to localized student information that is current and relevant to a students experience on your course/campus?

 Studies of student success at UCA suggest that courses that emphasise the value of transition and how to manage it (rather than ease it) provide students with a sense of belonging and campus community.
-Building a sense of community through peer-group and extra curricular activities that combine academic and social input can be beneficial here.
+You might also find it useful to refer students to the SU housing guidance https://ucasu.com/housing-guide/ and the SU guide to Creative Burnout: https://ucasu.com/support/creative-burnout-toolkit/ .
+Building a sense of community through peer-group and extra-curricular activities that combine academic and social input can be beneficial here.

 Does your induction provide opportunities for students to develop friendship groups and support networks?